parthchhabraa/QuantumFlow/CODE_OF_CONDUCT.md

 ## Reporting Guidelines

-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the project team at [contact@eliomatters.com](mailto:contact@eliomatters.com).
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the project team at [hello@parthchhabra.in](mailto:hello@parthchhabra.in).

 When reporting, please include: